Maya Millete encouraged to go to safe house before she disappeared, friend says

 Stephan's office filed a motion to deny Larry bail ahead of a hearing this Thursday.

-"She considered going somewhere and then having him served, and even made a contingency plan to stay at a friend’s vacant condo, but May did not want to leave her kids," prosecutors wrote in that filing, which was obtained by CBS8.
+"She considered going somewhere and then having him served and even made a contingency plan to stay at a friend’s vacant condo, but Maya did not want to leave her kids," prosecutors wrote in that filing, which was obtained by CBS8.

-Maya's friend told Fox News that the mother said in the weeks leading up to her disappearance that she would need to use that safe house soon.
+Maya's friend told Fox News that the mother said in the weeks leading up to her disappearance that she would need to use the safe house soon.

 MISSING MAYA MILLETE: HUSBAND LARRY ARRESTED FOR MURDER 9 MONTHS AFTER CALIFORNIA MOM VANISHED